Wisconsin high school cheerleaders received awards for biggest breasts, butt at banquet

 CLICK HERE TO GET THE FOX NEWS APP

-“In regards to the Tremper incident, a clear expectation has been set that awards of this nature are not acceptable and are not to be given at Tremper cheerleading banquets going forward,” a Kenosha Unified School District spokeswoman told FOX6 in a statement.
-“As for the investigation, we are not at liberty to share personnel matters.”
+"A clear expectation has been set that awards of this nature are not acceptable and are not to be given at Tremper cheerleading banquets going forward," Kenosha Unified School District Chief Communications Officer, Tanya Ruder, told Fox News.
+"As for the investigation, we are not at liberty to share personnel matters."